kartenkarsten/leaflet-layer-overpass/README.md

 - [briefkastenkarte.de](http://briefkastenkarte.de/)

 ## Dependencies
+- osmtogeojson
 - Leaflet (tried with version 0.6.2, 0.7.3)
+- jQuery (trued with version 1.10.)

 ## Development
 In order to contribute to the project you should first clone the repository.
 The javascript source files